Schkai/refHelper/README.md

 ## Providers

-The Super Starter comes with some basic implementations of common providers.

-### User

-The `User` provider is used to authenticate users through its `login(accountInfo)` and `signup(accountInfo)` methods, which perform `POST` requests to an API endpoint that you will need to configure.

-### Api

-The `Api` provider is a simple CRUD frontend to an API.
-Simply put the root of your API url in the Api class and call get/post/put/patch/delete
+The app comes with an implementations of the translation provider.
+It automatically detects you device's language and sets the according i18n translation.
+If no corresponding file is found, the app will use the default english language.

 ## i18n

-Ionic Super Starter comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
+The app comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
 This makes it easy to change the text used in the app by modifying only one file.